 Cast iron tubs weigh substantially more than modern fiberglass bathtubs.
 Regardless of this weight difference though, most standard floors have the strength to support a cast iron tub.
-While floors do need extra support when installing a cast iron tub, in some instances, such as in older homes, you may choose to reinforce the floor prior to a tub's installation for safety.
+If floors do need extra support when installing a cast iron tub, in some instances, such as in older homes, you may choose to reinforce the floor prior to a tub's installation for safety.

 Floor Maximum Load